Future Designers • June 26 to August 14, 2026 • Fridays

 Purpose

-To move from paper into simple digital prototypes and to introduce AI as a partner for brainstorming and analysis, not as a replacement for human thinking.
+To move from paper into simple digital prototypes and to introduce AI as a partner for brainstorming and analysis—not a replacement for human thinking—highlighting how digital tools make it easier for kids to experiment with design.

 Class summary